From Primary to Priory at Open Evening

-Interactive activities were set up in all departments for children to experience Priory whilst parents questioned teachers and pupils.
-Showcase explosions in Science, puzzles in Maths (whilst trying not to gobble too many midget gems!), bon appetit in MFL, trampolining in PE and so much more.
+Interactive activities were set up across the school for children to enjoy whilst parents questioned teachers and pupils.
+Showcase explosions in Science, puzzles in Maths (whilst trying not to gobble too many midget gems!), bon appetit in Languages, trampolining and badminton in PE and so much more.
 The ICT & Computer Science department took the opportunity to show off their newest gadgets, the robots, where children attempted to win a game of Jenga with them and 'guess the computer parts'.

-The evening was a great success but we couldn’t do it without the support of pupils and prefect helpers.
-We’ve received many comments from prospective families who named individual pupils for their maturity and guidance during their visit.
+The event was a great success but we couldn’t do it without the support of our pupil volunteers.
+We’ve received many, many compliments from prospective families who named and thanked individuals for their maturity, manners and guidance during their visit.
 You were an absolute credit, pleasant, engaging and confident.
 Parents - you should be proud!

-Headteacher, Mr Eastham, thanked everyone: “Not only for your efforts on the night, but for the hard work and effort beforehand that goes into making these events such a success.
+Mr Eastham thanked everyone for their efforts on the night, but also for the hard work beforehand that goes into making these events such a success.
 We hope the event inspired our visitors and look forward to meeting them again should they choose Priory as their first choice school.